Gender Equity

 of top leadership roles in global health are held by women from low- and middle-income countries.

-It will take an estimated 54 years to reach gender parity in senior management roles in global health – without COVID-19’s impact.
-Global Health Corps is investing in women leaders in the sector and amplifying the movement to close this gap.
+It will take an estimated 54 years to reach gender parity in senior management roles in global health.
+GHC supports women leaders in the sector and amplifies the movement to close this gap.

 GHC Invests in Women Leaders